The gradient's limit of a definable family of functions admits a variational stratification

 Therefore, Definition~\ref{def:var_strat} is strictly more general than Definitions~\ref{def:cons_f} and \ref{def:cons_map}.
-As we show in the next paragraph, the notion of a variational stratification allows us to work with potentials $f$ that are not necessarily Lipschitz continuous or with set-valued maps that are not locally bounded or even defined everywhere.
+As we show in the next paragraph, the notion of a variational stratification allows us to work with potentials $f$ that are not necessarily Lipschitz continuous\footnote{We note that in Definition~\ref{def:var_strat} the function $f$ is not even required to be continuous.
+It is however $C^p$ around any point in a stratum of full dimension, hence, almost everywhere.
+Furthermore, as shows the example of $f(x) = \1_{x \geq 0}$ and $D(x) \equiv \{0\}$, $f$ does not need to admit a weak derivative in the sense of Sobolev.} or with set-valued maps that are not locally bounded or even defined everywhere.
 Furthermore, in Section~\ref{sec:def_limit} we will establish that the gradient's limit will admit a variational stratification, which, depending on the regularity of $(f_a)$, can be empty-valued at some points.

 \paragraph{Examples.} To present some interesting examples, we first need to define various notions of tangent and normal cones of a set.
 For a set $B \subset \bbR^d$, the tangent cone is defined as

 The Frechet normal cone, $\cN_B^{F} : \bbR^d \rightrightarrows \bbR^d$, is defined as $\cN_{|\bbR^d \backslash B}\equiv \emptyset$ and for $x \in B$,